ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 # UCSB Web Accessibility Guidelines

-> “Building an accessible Website is a necessity as the Web becomes an everyday tool for communication, work, and play.
+> "Building an accessible Website is a necessity as the Web becomes an everyday tool for communication, work, and play.
 Electronic "curb cuts"—accessible Web design elements—need to be addressed in all Website construction.
 It now appears that our nation has reached a significant crossroad where our policies, technology, and purchasing choices will determine whether or not every person will participate in the digital economy.
 The impact is systemic and reaches all sectors of our economy.
-Rather than promoting a digital divide, we must address accessible Web design so that everyone can participate, regardless of age, disability, or the limitations of the available technology.”
+Rather than promoting a digital divide, we must address accessible Web design so that everyone can participate, regardless of age, disability, or the limitations of the available technology."
 – Cynthia Waddell

 ## Introduction

-As the “Information Age” has progressed, the capability of sharing data across vast distances at incredible speeds has become possible.
-Increasingly, however, the disabled population is being left behind as part of a group which has been termed “The Digital Divide”: those who do not have equal access to digital communication either by choice, by financial constraints, or by other constraints such as disability.
+As the "Information Age" has progressed, the capability of sharing data across vast distances at incredible speeds has become possible.
+Increasingly, however, the disabled population is being left behind as part of a group which has been termed "The Digital Divide": those who do not have equal access to digital communication either by choice, by financial constraints, or by other constraints such as disability.
 While a barrier to access such as a building without an elevator, an elevator without a Braille panel, an auditory alarm system without a visual component or stairs without an accompanying